 Bad teeth and gums are not just making it harder to chew.
 The germs from tooth and gum infections can also affect your brain.
 University of Southern California research suggests that having bad dental hygiene in early life gives people a 4x greater possibility of developing the symptoms of dementia.

 According to Columbia University's College of Physicians and Surgeons, elderly people with severe gum disease have 2-3 times greater chance of having memory problems.
 So, be sure that from an early age everyone in your family has regular dental cleanings.
 Ask your dentist what is the best way to care for your teeth daily and be sure to follow that routine.
 Get any dental work needed to be done as quickly as you can.

 13. Treat Depression

 The answer?
 If you are depressed, get treatment.
-Since depression often leads to less social contact, weight problems and lack of interest in activities, not treating depression can be a double whammy in causing your risk for Alzheimer's to increase.
+Since depression often leads to less social contact, weight problems and lack of interest in activities, not treating depression can be a double whammy in causing your risk to increase.
 Medication is not the only, or even the best answer to some problems with depression.
 Making sure you get regular check-ups to rule out other medical causes of depression and getting involved in exercise and social activities are often the best long-term cure.